How to scale your agency without having to hire more staff

 Looking back now it’s clear that there were some missing elements in my business.

 Secondly, I lacked a consistent and reliable lead generation pipeline.
-I was dependant almost entirely on word of mouth and referrals, which were so sparing that when I did get a lead I was so desperate for the cash (cause I didn’t know how long the lead drought would last) that I would take on clients that were just not a great fit.
+I was dependent almost entirely on word of mouth and referrals, which were so sparing that when I did get a lead I was so desperate for the cash (cause I didn’t know how long the lead drought would last) that I would take on clients that were just not a great fit.

 I was also so afraid of losing that lead that I’d start discounting my prices.